I7-Examples/Zork/docs/source.txt

      say "The leaves burn and the neighbors start to complain.";
      remove the pile of leaves from play;
    end if;
-else if the noun is the brick;
-  say "It turns out the brick has other properties besides mass.
-Namely, the power to blow you to smithereens";
-  remove the brick from play;
-  end the game in death instead;
 else if the noun is the coil of wire;
+  if the coil of wire is not part of the brick begin;
   say "The wire rapidly burns to nothingness.";
   remove the coil of wire from play;
+  else;
+    say "The wire starts to burn.";
+    change wire clock to 1;
+  end if;
 else;
   if the noun is the bills, say "Nothing like having money to burn!";
   if the player is carrying the noun begin;